 Are you getting a joint loan?
 Think about how strong your relationship is with the other party.
-Changes to your relationship could make it hard if one party wishes to sell their part of the property.
+Changes to your relationship could make it hard if one party wishes to sell their share of the property.

 Your lender wants to work out whether or not you can afford a loan.
-They will ask for a lot of information from you, including:
+They ask for a lot of information from you, including:

 Personal details.
 Your full name, driver’s licence number or some other form of photo ID, phone number and address.

-Can I negotiate a lower rate?
 The mortgages market is competitive, so negotiating and asking for a better rate is a good idea.
 Before you do, make sure your credit file is in order and know what other offers are available in the market.

-Buying a house is among the biggest investments most of us will make.
+Buying a house is among the biggest investments most of us make.
 Set yourself up for long-term success by narrowing down the type of mortgage that fits your needs, budget and property.
 A strong rate and term can provide peace of mind and save you thousands over the life of your mortgage.

 Richard Whitten is a senior writer at Finder covering home loans and property.
 He helps everyone understand the ins and outs of mortgages so they can make smarter property decisions.
 He has written for Money Magazine, Homely, and for multiple banks and lenders.
-Richard trained as a high school English teacher but found it easier to manage personal finances than a classroom full of kids.
-Before joining Finder, he edited textbooks and taught English to office workers in South Korea.
-Richard has a Bachelor of Education and a Graduate Certificate in Communication and is currently studying a Certificate IV in Finance and Mortgage Broking.
+Richard trained as a high school teacher but found it easier to manage personal finances than a classroom full of kids.
+Before joining Finder, he edited textbooks and taught English in South Korea.
+Richard has a Bachelor of Education, a Graduate Certificate in Communication and is currently studying a Certificate IV in Finance and Mortgage Broking.

 How likely would you be to recommend finder to a friend or colleague?